KathrynMorgan/Conext/.github/ISSUE_TEMPLATE/bug_report.md

 **Conext**

  - Which method did you install with [e.g the script]
- - Did you install with a clean system [e.g yes, no]?
+ - Did you install on a clean system [e.g yes, no]?
  - What OS and version did you install it on [e.g Ubuntu 18.04]

 **Browser**